 The Charter School will employ teaching staff that hold appropriate California teaching credentials, certifications, permits, or other documents issued by the Commission on Teacher Credentialing or an equivalent body for out-of-state credential holders, including BCLAD or CLAD certification as required for teachers of English Learners.
-These teachers will teach the academic core subjects of mathematics, language arts, science, history /social science, physical education and visual/performing arts.
-These teachers will be responsible for overseeing the students' academic progress and for monitoring grading and matriculation decisions as specified in the school's operation policies.
+Teachers will be responsible for overseeing the students' academic progress and for monitoring grading and matriculation decisions as specified in the school's operation policies.